 We have incurred limited recourse, property specific mortgage debt secured by certain of our hotels.
 In the event of default, the lender may only foreclose on the secured assets; however, in the event of fraud, misapplication of funds or other customary recourse provisions, the lender may seek payment from us.
-As of March 31, 2013, 14 of our 27 hotels were secured by mortgage debt.
+As of June 30, 2013, 14 of our 27 hotels were secured by mortgage debt.
 Our mortgage debt contains certain property specific covenants and restrictions, including minimum debt service coverage ratios that trigger "cash trap" provisions as well as restrictions on incurring additional debt without lender consent.
-As of March 31, 2013, we are in compliance with the financial covenants of our mortgage debt.
+As of June 30, 2013, the cash trap provision was triggered on our Lexington Hotel New York mortgage as a result of the ongoing renovation at the hotel.
+As of June 30, 2013, we are in compliance with the covenants of our mortgage debt.